braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/overview.md

 - Request 1: Change color to "Red"
 - Request 2: Change size to "Medium"

-In this example, Request 1 occurs first, so the attributes are updated to:
+Because Request 1 occurs first, the user's attributes are updated to the following:
 - Color: "Red"
 - Size: "Large"